Speaker Paul Ryan Will Not Seek Re-election in November

 It was a mystery, the way that people just didn’t get it.

-The veep position never panned out, but Speaker of the House wasn’t a bad second best, and it was great while it lasted; or, rather, it started out great, before everything went South, and it turned out that his own party was essentially ungovernable and incapable of doing anything with the power, the precious, once in a lifetime opportunity, that was now within its grasp.
+The veep position never panned out, but Speaker of the House wasn’t a bad second best, and it was great while it lasted; or, rather, it sounded great, before everything went South, and it turned out that his own party was essentially ungovernable and incapable of doing anything with the power, the precious, once in a lifetime opportunity, that was now within its grasp.
 Maybe that’s why Boehner called it quits, come to think of it.
 It could drive you right ’round the bend.
 No matter what you came up with, there’d be some softie faux Republican from Maine or somewhere claiming that it was too cruel for the people in her district, and even more loons on the Far Far Right, the Tea Party types and that freak Rand Paul, who’d stomp their little feet and vow to sit on their hands come voting time because it wasn’t cruel enough.
 Christ, even getting the tax cuts through was a near run thing, and that’s what Republicans do – it’s all they do.
 It was just so frustrating.

 Best to just pack it in.
 Apart from the soul-destroying grind of trying to herd unruly Republican kitties, it looked like it would be tough to keep his seat next time, what with all those scary special election thumpings they were taking, and everybody talking about a coming Blue Wave – apparently, the dim-bulbs in the public still didn’t see how the tax cut was going to benefit them personally.
 Which was crazy, right?
 He’d even laid it out for them, tweeting how great it was:

 If that didn’t convince them, what would?
-Now, there was still a chance, a good chance really, that people could vote Democrat all they wanted come November, and it wouldn’t matter because of all that crafty Project Red Map gerrymandering they’d pulled off over the past eight years, but even if you held on, it was just so tiresome.
+Now, there was still a chance, a good chance really, that people could vote Democrat all they wanted come November, and it wouldn’t matter anyway because of all that crafty Project Red Map gerrymandering they’d pulled off over the past eight years, but even if you held on, it was just so tiresome.
 You kept leading the stupid horse to water, and the frigging thing kept refusing to drink of the crisp, cool mountain stream of Sweet Republican Reason.

 Plus, you know, Trump.
 Maybe he wasn’t so easy to manage after all.